Virtual Staffing

 K12 Pros

-• Both public and private online school options
+• Both tuition-free public-school and tuition-based private-school options

 K12 Cons